Consultant Danetha went from pro cheerleader to bookkeeping coach

 “I learned how to run a business in class.
 But when you have no money in the bank, and you have real bills to pay, it’s a different story,” Danetha says.
 Despite her best efforts, she ran out of money and her business collapsed.

 When Danetha’s business failed she found herself in a desperate situation.
-“I didn’t have enough money to support myself, and I wasn’t very close with my parents.
-I ended up not having a home to live in.”
+“I didn’t have enough money to support myself, and things changed drastically.”

 Not letting her situation discourage her, Danetha started applying for jobs.
 She stumbled upon a job for summer work at the north rim of the Grand Canyon.
 The position included housing and food, so she gladly accepted it.